m3rashid/hmis-go-server/README.md

 <summary>Designations</summary>
 <br>

 Designation does not implement any permission of its own, it is just a way to label users on the basis of their name in the workplace.
-Permissions are implemented granuarly and can be assigned to any user.
+Permissions are implemented granularly and can be assigned to any user.

 <br>